malhotra5/OpenAI-Gym-CartPole-Challenge/NeuroEvolution/README.md

 1|Move right

 #### Done
-Returns a boolean stating whether the game has finished
+Returns a boolean stating whether the game has finished.

 ### Steps that we will take
 For neuroevolution, we once we have established a model, we can take the following steps -
 * Create a population of model - multiple models with their own characteristics.
 In terms of DNN's, this would mean hyperparameters.
 * Find the fittest - run tests on the model.
-You should get back a reward for how well each model does.
-This reward is known as fitness.
+The models total reward during the test is known as fitness.
 Fitness is a term coined by Darwin.
 It is a measure of the ability of an organism to reproduce and create new generations.
 * Select the fittest - keep the models that have the highest fitness (the highest rewards).
-*
+* Make new generations - take the fittest models.
+Use their characteristics to create new models or in scientific terms, a new generation.
+* Mutations - randomly choose a model.
+Then randomly change something about it.
+In DNN's, this could be it's hyperparameters.
+* Repeat - repeat the steps above until you converge to a very accurate model.
+If some of this didn't make sense, don't worry.
+There will be detailed explainations of every step below, along with coded examples.

+#### Creating a population